-That instruction matters because the default of a helpful assistant runs the other way.
+That instruction matters because a helpful assistant, by default, does the opposite.
 Left alone, it tends to take the request as given and produce a competent version of exactly what was asked, which is wonderful until the request itself is the weak part.
-When you are making real decisions, a collaborator who only ever agrees is not safe, because the agreement tells you nothing.
+When you are making real decisions, a collaborator who only ever agrees is not safe, because you learn nothing from its agreement.
 You cannot tell the difference between a good idea and a bad one if the response to both is yes.

-A useful AI collaborator is one you instruct to argue against the plan, because its default is to agree, and a default yes hides the objection you needed to hear.
+A useful AI collaborator is one you instruct to argue against the plan, because its default is to agree, and when it only says yes you never hear the objection you needed.

-The value showed up exactly where the instruction did.
-When we leaned toward deleting the References section of the site, the honest answer did not just execute it; it laid out the case for keeping it and made us decide on the merits rather than the impulse.
-When we proposed a new term for the core framework, the next step was not to apply it but to pressure-test the name against existing uses for collisions, so we changed it knowing what we were choosing.
-In both, the useful part was the objection, not the compliance.
-The agreement would have felt better and taught us nothing.
+We saw the benefit in exactly the places where we had given that instruction.
+When we leaned toward deleting the References section of the site, the assistant did not just delete it; it wrote out the case for keeping the section, and we had to decide on the merits rather than on impulse.
+When we proposed a new term for the core framework, the assistant did not apply it right away; it checked the name against existing uses for collisions first, so we changed the term knowing what we were choosing.
+In both cases the objection was the useful part, not the compliance.
+If it had simply agreed, we would have felt better and learned nothing.

 Setting this up is a matter of asking for the right output, not hoping for a mood.
 Ask for the counterargument by name: what is wrong with this plan, where does it break, what would a skeptic say.
 Ask for the objections alongside the proposal, so you see both at once instead of a clean recommendation with its doubts hidden.
 Tell it to ask a question when the request is ambiguous rather than guess and proceed.
 The instruction is to argue and to ask, and the result is that the decision stays yours, made against the strongest version of the other side rather than a polite silence.